C-EO/CleanMachine1/README.md

 - 🌱 I’m currently learning Python 3, C, Bash, HTML, CSS and a small amount of PHP but not a lot
 - 🤔 I’m looking for help with adding more examples for others in my Python-Code and Website-Code Repositories
 - 📫 How to reach me: /dev/null or create an issue at [Issue Page of this repo](https://github.com/CleanMachine1/CleanMachine1/issues) and I will reply as soon as I see it
+- ⚡ Fun Fact: The world will end on January 19th 2038 according to Unix Epoch

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=CleanMachine1&theme=dark&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)